 The best way to avoid losing your precious photos in the first place is to keep them backed up somewhere.

-Auto-uploading to the cloud is the easiest choice.
+Auto-uploading photos to the cloud is the easiest choice.
 These apps run quietly in the background, and you can control when they upload your photos.
 By setting them to only work when you’re connected to Wi-Fi and your phone is charging, you can make sure it doesn’t hurt your data plan or battery life.

 Google Photos gives you unlimited free photo storage for 16-megapixel photos—big enough for most smartphone cameras—and 1080p videos.
 Flickr gives you 1TB for free and uploads images in their full resolution.